CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 Timeliness is provided by the addition of an expiration parameter: `expires_at`.
 If this parameter were not added, then a recorded request (e.g., a log), could be reused to continue requesting information from the app at a later time.

 The burden of verifying the request has not expired is on the app.
-Without this check, the App Server is vulnerable to replay attacks.
+Without this check, the app server is vulnerable to replay attacks.

 <hr>